Applying for Graduation

 Check your Program of Study:

 If your program of study is not correct in our records, your program will not display.
 If you need to change your program of study, or catalog year, complete a Program of Study Change Form and return to Student Affairs.
 The form can be found on our website www.clevelandcc.edu.
-Please contact email@example.com for more information.
+Please contact your Academic Advisor for more assistance.

 Check your Graduation Status:

-Questions regarding missing credit hours should be directed toward your Academic Advisor.
-Academic Advisor information can be found under your MyCleveland account.
 Please refer to our Student Handbook regarding graduation requirements and guidelines.
-The Student Handbook can be found on our website www.clevelandcc.edu.
+The Student Handbook can be found on our website at www.clevelandcc.edu.

 Graduation Application Deadlines

-*The Graduation Application deadline for Summer semester graduates not wishing to attend the Commencement ceremony will be extended until July 1.
-Summer semester graduates wishing to attend the Commencement ceremony must apply for graduation by March 1.
+*Summer graduates wishing to attend the commencement ceremony must apply for graduation by March 1.